-2. The second is less obvious and well known, but very real – that rampant breeding of tiger cubs in the US impairs the credibility of our State Department in its efforts to urge banning the international trade in tiger parts that is driving the poaching that has decimated the tiger population.
+2. The second reason why it is bad to pet cub is less obvious and well known, but very real – that rampant breeding of tiger cubs in the US impairs the credibility of our State Department in its efforts to urge banning the international trade in tiger parts that is driving the poaching that has decimated the tiger population.

-How cubs used for petting are treated.
-The people who exhibit the cubs have little choice but to physically punish the cubs.
+The people who exhibit the cubs have little choice but to physically punish the cubs that are used for petting.
 Watch any domestic kitten or tiger cub that is four to sixteen weeks old.
 When they are awake, what is their natural behavior?
 Is it to sit quietly in someone’s lap for a photo?
-Or is it run, jump, and learn to use their claws and teeth, the things nature hard wires into them so they can develop the muscles and skills to survive?
+Or is it run, jump, and learn to use their claws and teeth, the things nature hardwires into them so they can develop the muscles and skills to survive?

 If you would like more detail on the misery caused by cub petting please visit https://bigcatrescue.org/abuse-issues/issues/pet-cubs/.

 Effect on impending extinction of the tiger.
 A recently published book Blood of the Tiger by Judy Mills provides a Woodward/Bernstein kind of expose’ of what is really happening in the international efforts to save the tiger from impending extinction.
 The US, India and many other nations that are members of the CITES international treaty are trying to stop the trade in tiger parts and products made from tiger parts (“derivatives”).
 China is trying to sabotage those efforts.